20tab/UnrealEnginePython/tutorials/YourFirstAutomatedPipeline.md

-Your First Automated Pipeline with UnrealEnginePython (Part 1)
+Your First Automated Pipeline with UnrealEnginePython (Part 1) =
-=

 In this tutorial i will try to show you how to build a python script that can generate a new Unreal Engine 4 Blueprint implementing a Kaiju (a big Japanese monster) with its materials and animations.
-In the second part a simple AI based on Behavior Trees will be added too.
+In the second part a simple AI based on Behavior Trees will be added to the Blueprint as well as a bunch of simple unit tests..

 Running the script from the Unreal Engine Python Console will result in a native Blueprint (as well as meshes, animations, a blackboard and a behaviour tree graph) that does not require the python plugin to work.